 IF IT SEEMS TOO GOOD TO BE TRUE, IT PROBABLY IS

 But you didn’t really need us to tell you that, did you?
 Mortgage money and interest rates all come from the same places, and if something sounds really unbelievable, better ask a few more questions and find the hook.
-Is there a prepayment penalty?
 If the rate seems incredible, are there extra fees?
 What is the length of the lock in?
 If fees are discounted, is it built into a higher interest rate?

 YOU GET WHAT YOU PAY FOR

 If you are looking for the cheapest deal out there, understand that you are placing a hugely important process into the hands of the lowest bidder.
 Best case, expect very little advice, experience and personal service.
 Worst case, expect that you may not close at all.
 All too often, you don’t know until it’s too late that cheapest isn’t BEST.
 But if you want the absolute cheapest quote – head on out to the Internet, and we wish you good luck.
-Just remember that if you’ve heard any horror stories from family members, friends or coworkers about missed closing dates, or big surprise changes at the last minute on interest rate or costs…these are often due to working with discount or internet lenders who may have a serious lack of experience.
+Just remember that if you’ve heard any horror stories from family members, friends or coworkers about missed closing dates, or big surprise changes at the last minute…these are often due to working with discount or internet lenders who may have a serious lack of experience.
 Most importantly, remember that the cheapest rate on the wrong strategy can cost you thousands more in the long run.
-This is the largest financial transaction most people will make in their lifetime.
-That being said – we are not the cheapest.
-Of course our rates and costs are very competitive, but we have also invested in the systems and team we need to ensure the top quality experience that you deserve.
+We are not the cheapest but our rates and costs are very competitive.
+We have invested in the systems and team we need to ensure the top quality experience that you deserve.

 MAKE CORRECT COMPARISONS